 Once a decision has been made that overage is appropriate for the transaction, and the relevant trigger event has been agreed, there are a plethora of items that will need to be agreed between the seller and the buyer.
 Many of those items will be "trigger specific", but here are a few of the basic things to think about as a starter that are not "trigger specific": Overage period Over what period is overage to affect the land; for example, it could be 5 years, 10 years, or even 25 years.
-Likewise, should it be possible for the overage period to be extending for any reason?
+Likewise, should it be possible for the overage period to be extended for any reason?
 Overage amount This may range from a fixed sum (i.e. £X) to a fixed percentage of profit (i.e. a profit share).
 By way of example, where the trigger event is the grant of planning permission, it is common for the overage amount to be X% of the increase in the market value (less the buyer's costs in obtaining the planning permission).
 Alternatively, where the trigger event is the sale of the property with the benefit of planning permission, it is common for the overage amount to be X% of the difference between the price the buyer paid for the property at the outset and the price it then sells the property for with the benefit of the planning permission (again, less the buyer's costs in obtaining the planning permission).
 Payment date Both the seller and buyer should understand clearly when the overage payment will become payable.
 For example, if the grant of planning permission is the relevant trigger event, one would expect that the payment date will be the date "X" days after the grant of the planning permission.
 Single or multiple trigger(s) Can the overage be triggered on more than one occasion during the overage period?
 Take the example of where the trigger event is the grant of planning permission for development, and the overage period is 25 years.
-Will the overage agreement fall away following the first grant of planning permission (known as "once and for all" overage; i.e. single trigger), or will the agreement terminate only at the expiry of 25 years, thereby allowing overage to be recovering on each and every grant of planning permission during the overage period (i.e. multiple trigger).
+Will the overage agreement fall away following the first grant of planning permission (known as "once and for all" overage; i.e. single trigger), or will the agreement terminate only at the expiry of 25 years, thereby allowing overage to be recovered on each and every grant of planning permission during the overage period (i.e. multiple trigger).
 Likewise, an overage agreement can include more than one "trigger event".
 Method to be used to "protect" the overage There are a plethora of methods that can be used to ensure the overage is paid, many of which are particularly focused in ensuring that a buyer's successors are bound by the overage agreement (where appropriate).
 A solicitor will discuss the advantages and disadvantages of each method with you and will explain how each method will operate.
 Tax implications This is of particular concern to buyers.
 A buyer may be liable to pay Stamp Duty Land Tax (SDLT) on both the overage sum and the original purchase price.
 A buyer must make a sensible estimate of the amount of SDLT due on the overage sum at the point of completion of its original purchase of the property.
 Additional SDLT may be payable once the overage sum is determined.
+Alternatively, it may be possible for a buyer to apply to HMRC to defer payment of SDLT if the trigger event is likely to be more than 6 months after the effective date.